cmark0v/linux_hax/linuxhax.rst

 It was originally to make back end services scaleable, reproducible, and sandboxed while avoiding the use of a VM. apps in docker run on your kernel but network and disk is sandboxed and communicates through whatever avenues you specify(shared folders and port forwards). you can run things in docker seamlessly, including graphical interfaces. its a good way to silo sketchy ass commercial spyware-riddled-packages. good way to keep reproducible devleopment environments to remove variation between peoples systems on a dev team. it has a built in management system for images shared by project teams and the community.

 if you dont use it youre basically failing at life.
 It is not something that requires a ton of knowledge or practice to benefit from.
+It is not only for enterprise sysadmin operations, either.

 to get started you need to add user to docker group ``usermod -aG docker <user>``, and then make a empty directory and put a file in it called Dockerfile, in which you list a series of commands building your custom system, generally starting with something from the docker repo. example including most of what you need: